zemingzhang1/Twitter/README.md

 **Tweeting** is a basic twitter app to read your tweets.

+# Tweeting - Part II

+This is a basic twitter app to view, compose, favorite, and retweet tweets.

 Time spent: **8** hours spent in total

 ## User Stories